Voting rights in Belgium

 The duty to vote in Belgium belongs to all adult Belgians.
 EU citizens can vote in European and municipal elections.
 Other foreigners have local voting rights when they have lived in the country for more than five years.
-Attendance is compulsory for Belgians in Belgium, not doing so results in a fine, 3 fines equals the loss of civil rights.
+Voting attendance is compulsory for Belgians in Belgium.
+Not voting can result in a fine, and 3 fines equals the loss of civil rights.

 Overview

 All Belgians of age (+18) have the right to vote.
 They are automatically placed on the electoral rolls by the municipal authorities from the National Register.
 The municipal administration sends a voter invitation card to all eligible voters.

 Voting is compulsory for Belgians in Belgium.
 All Belgian citizens (who are eligible to vote) have to participate in the voting, but they are allowed to vote blank.

 EU citizens from the age of 18 living in Belgium can register to vote in European and municipal elections.
 Non-EU citizens can only register to vote in municipal elections if they have lived in Belgium for at least five years.
 The latter migrant voting right was introduced in 2004 after intense political debate.

 Belgian citizens living abroad can register at a diplomatic or consular post in their country of residence to vote in European and federal elections.
 Registration is not compulsory for them, but once registered they do fall under the compulsory attendance.